mjohnson324/Code-Notes/Computer_Science/Big O Analysis.md

+# Big O Analysis

 An approximation of an algorithm's speed relative to the size of its input.
 -The number of steps (calculations, like 2 + 2 or lookup) which must be performed to complete an algorithm based on its input -A basic operation takes one step
 -We are mainly concerned with the worst-case scenario.